Install with YUM¶

 Run an INSERT query¶

-INSERT queries add new data to a table.
-They are used to populate the database with new information.
-INSERT queries can insert one or more rows at a time, depending on the syntax.
+INSERT queries add new data to a table and populate the database with new information.
+Depending on the syntax, INSERT queries can insert one or more rows at a time.
 The query may fail if it violates any constraints or rules defined on the table, such as primary keys, foreign keys, unique indexes, or triggers.

 Insert a row into a table and then run a SELECT with a WHERE clause to verify the record was inserted.